looker-open-source/components/src/components/Button/Button.md

 ## Mode

-The `<Button />` component accepts a `mode` property which allows you to select the proper button style for the context and action the button is for.
+The `<Button />` component accepts a `variant` property which allows you to select the proper button style for the context and action the button is for.

 ### Primary